- Research Associates

-The College of Human Sciences Center for Family Resilience announces that the George Kaiser Family Foundation (GKFF) board has awarded a second year of funding for the Minding the Gap project.
+The Department of Human Development and Family Science Center for Family Resilience announces that the George Kaiser Family Foundation (GKFF) board has awarded a second year of funding for the Minding the Gap project.
 The goal for this program is to improve academic success among children of impoverished families who prefer to keep their children out of early childhood education programs.
 The children living in these conditions are not well equipped for kindergarten, especially if they are not placed in a high quality early childhood education facility.
 These same children who would benefit the most from these facilities are the same children who are less likely to be enrolled in these programs due to strong cultural preferences for home care or family care among ethnicities.

 While one solution to breaking the intergenerational transmission of poverty is to enroll every child children in high quality early education facilities, that is not always practical or financially feasible.
 The next solution is reaching out to the community.
 This is where Minding the Gap program comes into play.
 The Minding the Gap program rests on the presumption that community leaders can be trained to empower parents in their community to engage in activities with their children that will help them transition more smoothly into school and perform better.